casework/casework.github.io/ontology/get-started.md

 The full collection of libraries, tools, and documentation for CASE is available on the [CASE GitHub](https://github.com/casework) repository.
 This guide walks through the anatomy of a CASE graph, full CASE example graph, and how to generate, validate, and query CASE graphs.

+## Disclaimer

+Portions of this page contributed by NIST are governed by the following statement:

+> Participation by NIST in the creation of the documentation of mentioned software is not intended to imply a recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply that any specific software is necessarily the best available for the purpose.

 ## Anatomy of a CASE Graph

 CASE uses JSON-LD which is JSON with linked relationships between objects within the JSON.
 It contains two top-level keys, `@context` and `@graph`.
 The `@context` key is a mapping of aliases and namespaces that point to namespaces within the UCO and CASE ontologies.
 The `@graph` key is an array/list of objects that represent the data being exchanged.